QuantEcon/lecture-python.myst/lectures/cass_fiscal.md

     return rts_path
 ```

-## Specifications of the model
+## Some functional forms

-In our model, the representative household has the following CRRA preferences over consumption:
+We assume that  the representative household' period utility has  the following CRRA (constant relative risk aversion) form

 $$
 u(c) = \frac{c^{1 - \gamma}}{1 - \gamma}